 Initially named the Suganggung, Changgyeonggung is one of the Five Grand Palaces of Seoul.

 Today’s visitors can visit several renovated halls, such as the main hall (Myeongjeong) and the council hall (Munjeong).
-In addition, Sungmudang hall and Haminjeong pavilion witnessed many important state meetings and official banquets, while Gyeongchunjeon hall was where kings Jeongjo and Heongjong were born.
-Tongmyeongjeon hall was the main residence of the king and his royal family.
+In addition, Sungmudang Hall and Haminjeong Pavilion witnessed many important state meetings and official banquets, while Gyeongchunjeon Hall was where kings Jeongjo and Heongjong were born.
+Tongmyeongjeon Hall was the primary residence of the king and his royal family.

 If you tire of visiting the many halls and courtyards, you can always rest by the two ponds called Chundangji.